mui/material-ui/pages/api/button-base.md

 # ButtonBase

 `ButtonBase` contains as few styles as possible.
-It aims to be a building block for people who want to create a simple button.
+It aims to be a simple building block for creating a button.
 It contains a load of style reset and some focus/ripple logic.

 ## Props